tarun-e/red-hat-ai-examples/examples/fine-tuning/training-hub/sft/README.md

 ### Configure Kueue (Optional)

 > [!NOTE]
 > This section is only required if you plan to use Kueue for workload management  or
 > Kueue is not already configured in your cluster.
-> Resources below can be found [here](https://github.com/opendatahub-io/distributed-workloads/tree/main/workshops/kueue)
+> Resources below can be found in the [distributed-workloads repository](https://github.com/opendatahub-io/distributed-workloads/tree/main/workshops/kueue)

 * Update the `nodeLabels` in the `workshops/kueue/resources/resource_flavor.yaml` file to match your AI worker nodes
 * Create the ResourceFlavor:

     ```console
     oc apply -f workshops/kueue/resources/resource_flavor.yaml
     ```

 * Create the ClusterQueue:

     ```console
     oc apply -f workshops/kueue/resources/team1_cluster_queue.yaml
     ```

 * Create a LocalQueue in your namespace:

     ```console
     oc apply -f workshops/kueue/resources/team1_local_queue.yaml -n <your-namespace>
     ```